antoniopacheco/home-assistant-config/README.md

 - Lights are turned off automatically when no movement is detected (except when in [busy mode](#busy-in-master-bedroom))

+#### Guest bedroom

+- Lights are turned on automatically  when movement is detected in a dark guest bedroom (except when in sleep mode)

+- Lights are turned off automatically when no movement is detected in guest bedroom

 #### Loft

 - Lights are turned on automatically when movement is detected in a dark loft (except when someone is watching tv in the loft)